 - 1. An electronic Claims Status Inquiry (e-CSI) screen print indicating that the claim was processed within the specified time frame; - 2.
-A remittance advice indicating that the claim was processed within the specified timeframe: and - 3.
+An RA indicating that the claim was processed within the specified timeframe; and - 3.
 Correspondence from the state or parish office concerning the claim and/or the eligibility of the beneficiary.